RubberDuckCollector/passwords/README.md

 # passwords
-this collection of programs can generate passwords for you
+this collection of programs can generate passwords for you. just provide words in the words.txt file